 When the Mapping Switch Time field is present, the Expected Duration field indicates the duration for which the proposed TTLM is expected to be effective in units of TUs, starting from the mapping’s establishment time indicated in the Mapping Switch Time field.
 When the Mapping Switch Time field is not present, the Expected Duration field indicates the remaining duration for which the established TTLM is expected to be effective in units of TUs, with the starting point of the remaining duration being the TBTT corresponding to that Beacon if the frame carrying the element is a Beacon frame or the most recent TBTT preceding the transmission of the frame if the frame carrying the element is not a Beacon frame.
 The Expected Duration field is present if the TID-To-Link Mapping element is carried in a Beacon, Probe Response, or (Re)Association Response frame transmitted by an AP affiliated with an AP MLD, and is not present otherwise.

+(#22063)Note-The Expected Duration field also indicates the time when the advertised TTLM is expected to end given that the starting point of the Duration for which the advertised TTLM is deterministic.

 ……